 First time meal prep opportunities are typically scheduled 3-4 weeks in advance.
 This will give your group time to think through a menu, assign roles within your group, and submit all the necessary paperwork to WC&S.

 Days of the Week

-Our greatest need for help preparing meals is Monday through Thursday when most of the women and children are here.
-We can also accomodate limited Fridays, Saturdays and Sundays.
-However, when scheduling a weekend meal, we would ask that a member of your group visit the shelter in advance for a short kitchen orientation.
+Our greatest need for help preparing meals is Monday through Thursday when most of the residents and their children are here.
+We can also accommodate limited Fridays, Saturdays and Sundays.

 Timing